 Vehicle damage and insurance claims

-How fault affects compensation and claims?
+How fault percentage affects your compensation in California?

 What happens if I’m at fault in a car accident in California?